dxrcy/phonet/README.md

 Use a _Ampersand_ `&` to denote a multi-line statement.
 This can only be ended with a semicolon `;`.

-Comments will only end with a linebreak.
+Comments will end with a linebreak or a semicolon `;`.

 All whitespace is ignored, except to separate words in [_tests_](#tests).